tomcritchlow/tomcritchlow.github.io/_posts/2017-11-27-notes-on-blogging.md

 ---
 layout: blog
 title: A few notes on blogging & independent feeds
-subtitle: Keeping the independent writing alive
+subtitle: A resistance to hyperfeeds
 ---

 I've been struggling recently with the hyperfeeds.
 Twitter and Facebook specifically.
 These slick, algorithmically designed experiences designed for the motives of BigSocial are increasingly leaving me dissatisfied.